duanebester/map-api-book/src/intro/rest_basics.md

 console.log(math.multiply(2,3)) // 6
 ```

-Voilà, we are interface masters. just created a simple interface and the implementation of that interface...
+Voila, we are interface masters. just created a simple interface and the implementation of that interface...
 Remember that API stands for Application Programming **Interface**?
 This basically means that a whole _Application_ has an _Interface_.

 So a better example of an _API_ versus _just the I_ might look more like this:
 ```ts